-The variables in the program are represented by the vector $\mathbf{x} = (x_1, \ldots, x_n) \in \mathbb{R}^n$ .
-The objective function is linear given by $\mathbf{c}^T \mathbf{x}$ .
-There may be inequality and equality constraints.
+Linear programs are probably the most popular class of convex optimisation problems.
+The objective function is linear, given by $\mathbf{c}^\mathsf{T}\mathbf{x}+d$, and there may be inequality and equality constraints.
 In general, it is unnecessary to allow both inequality and equality constraints, e.g., equality constraints can be replaced by two opposite inequality constraints.
 However, depending on the exact solver used, details such as allowing explicit equality constraints, constraining variables to be non-negative, etc. can affect the running time significantly.
 A detailed study of the various solvers and the effect of these details on their performance is beyond what we can cover in this course.
 However, if efficiency is a major concern it is good to be aware of these issues so that they can be looked up before implementation.